JanniT/operatingSystems_projects/README.md

 ### my-grep

 This utility is a variant of the unix `grep` command, where it looks through a file line by line and tries to find user-specified search term in the line.
 If it finds a line with the word in it, the line is printed out.

-If a search term is provided but the file isn't, my-grep reads and searches the term from the standard input.
+If a search term is provided but a file isn't, my-grep reads and searches the term from the standard input.
+This is done until user pressess ```Ctrl + D```

 Run the program:

 ```
-$ ./my-grep word file.txt
+$ ./my-grep term file.txt
 ```

 ## Authors